houseofcommonslibrary/uk-hex-cartograms-noncontiguous/README.md

 **[Download the files here.](https://github.com/houseofcommonslibrary/uk-hex-cartograms-noncontiguous/archive/main.zip)**

-For MSOAs there is also a hexjson version, which you can use with (e.g.) [d3-hexjson](https://github.com/olihawkins/d3-hexjson).
+For MSOAs there is also a [hexjson version](https://github.com/houseofcommonslibrary/uk-hex-cartograms-noncontiguous/blob/main/hexjson/msoa_hex_coords.hexjson), which you can use with (e.g.) [d3-hexjson](https://github.com/olihawkins/d3-hexjson).
+For some other hexjson tools you may need to alter the layout variable (see the discussion [here](https://github.com/olihawkins/d3-hexjson/issues/7).

 Two examples of visualisations using the templates are below.
 You can see some more examples of COVID-19 data visualisations using the formats [here](https://drive.google.com/file/d/1m5llZrxGsBYdaOJdXSdSKpmylFCu16aX/view), [here](https://drive.google.com/file/d/1Rm9BgAIc452nkRrUAt01cji61OlneJtk/view) and [here](https://drive.google.com/file/d/1tjm5C29oZWXTzcsoaZt8-hYdobTAaJ4d/view).
 This page explains the format in some detail.